Every day people challenge me:

 Why is “special” not special?

-Most times the conversations are stressful–the whole paradigm shift thingy.
+For those of us who care about people with disabilities and people on the fringe of society, the conversations are stressful–the whole paradigm shift “thingy”.
 Most people don’t want to take the time to understand or learn a whole new way of looking at the world.
 They think their view of the world is just fine, thank you very much.

-As parents, we have been learning for 30-40 years, our child’s whole lifetime.
+As parents, we have been learning about differences for 30-40 years, our child’s entire lifetime.
 Our child demands we still learn every day.

-For the next couple days, I’m going to be sharing some of the people who shaped my beliefs.
-Here is Norm Kunc.
+For the next couple of days, I’m going share some of the people who shaped my beliefs.

-I am hoping they can deliver the message of “normalization” far better than I ever could.
+I hope they can deliver the message of “normalization” far better than I ever could.

 Norm Kunc changes lives.